• Skip to primary navigation

 Plate with Rhubarb and strawberries braided rolls.
 One of them leaning on the side in front.
 Two strawberries in near front right side.
 A vase on the back left side with pink and lilac roses.

-Tips for achieving the best Strawberry and Rhubarb Braided Rolls
+Tips for achieving the best strawberry and rhubarb braided rolls

 • As with any yeasted dough recipe, make sure the yeast you are using is fresh.
 This can make or break the taste and appearance of your dish.
-This is why mixing the yeast with a sweetener and liquid is the first step to do.
+This is why mixing the yeast with a sweetener and liquid is the first step.
 This way you will know if the yeast is fresh or not.
 If it foams up, then it’s good to use.
 At this point, you can add the rest of the ingredients.

 • Make sure to cook the jam long enough so it’s thick when spreading.
-If it’s too loose it will leak from the dough when cut and twisted.
+If it’s too loose, it will leak from the dough when cut and twisted.

 • Don’t add too much jam on top of the dough.
-I know, it’s tempting to put more because it’s so good, but if you spread too much it will ooze out when you cut and twist the dough.
+I know, it’s tempting to put more because it’s so good, but if you spread too much, it will ooze out when you cut and twist the dough.
 Add about half of a tablespoon or less.
-Trust me you will still taste it.
+Trust me, you will still taste it.

 A plate with strawberry and rhubarb braided rolls.
 Rhubarb stalks on the side with strawberries scattered around.
 One pastry leaning on the plate and another one on the table.
 Red roses on the upper corner by the plate.